3 Maoists gunned down in Odisha’s Malkangiri district | Law-Order

 All the three Maoists died on the spot, he said, adding, their bodies have been recovered along with two guns.

-The DGP said the combing operation is still underway as close to 30-40 Naxals are suspected to be present in the area.
+The DGP said the combing operation is still underway as about 30-40 Naxals are suspected to be in the area.
+In 2020, 16 members of the banned CPI (Maoist) were killed in gun-battles with security forces in Odisha.
+Seven civilians and two policemen had also lost their lives in Naxal violence last year, officials said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)